Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Theoretical Results

 \subsection{Non-Asymptotic Convergence Rate}

-Next, we establish a non-asymptotic convergence rate for the following projected gradient descent scheme for solving the OIR minimization problem \eqref{stat_implies_glob:1}:
+We next establish a convergence rate for the following projected gradient descent scheme for solving the OIR minimization problem \eqref{stat_implies_glob:1}:

-for a fixed stepsize $\eta > 0$, where $\text{Proj}_{\Theta}$ denotes euclidean projection onto $\Theta$ and the rightmost equality holds by the convexity of $\Theta$.
-Note that the previous expression is a reformulation of Algorithm \ref{alg:InfoREINFORCE} with null gradient estimation error and projection onto the set $\Theta$ of permissible policy parameters; we assume the projection operation and that accurate gradient estimates are available for the purposes of analysis.
-We next formalize technical aspects of the setting.
+for a fixed stepsize $\eta > 0$, where $\text{Proj}_{\Theta}$ denotes euclidean projection onto $\Theta$ and the second equality holds by the convexity of $\Theta$.
+Note that \eqref{eqn:prox_update_rho} is a reformulation of Algorithm \ref{alg:InfoREINFORCE} with null gradient estimation error and projection onto the set $\Theta$; we assume the projection operation for the purposes of analysis, and we discuss the gradient estimation issue at the end of this subsection.